isabelc/Organized-Docs/readme.txt

 == Changelog ==

 = 2.4 =
+* New - No more automatically created menu item for "Docs."
+If you have not previously done so, you may want to add the main Docs page to your site menu.
+See http://isabelcastillo.com/docs/how-to-add-docs-to-your-websites-menu
+* New - Added action hook in the single.php template file: organized_docs_single_after_nav
+* New - Added action hook in the widget.php template file: organized_docs_before_widget.
+This lets you add custom content above the sidebar Table of Contents widget.
 * Fix - Fixed PHP noticed for Undefined variable pub.
+* Tweak - Deleted filter hook: od_docs_main_title.
+Instead, you can edit the Main Docs page title in settings.
-* Tweak - No more automatically created menu item for "Docs."
+* Tweak - Removed CSS ids: #isa-docs-main-title and ul#organized-docs-main

 = 2.3.2 =
 * New - Added support for author to Docs post type.